price7000/uh/career-interview-email.md

 I would love to ask you some questions like:

 * What inspired you to persure your current career?
-* What are some challnges that you have had, and how did you oversome them?
+* What are some challnges that you have had, and how did you overcome them?
 * How did you stay up to date with newerer programming technologies?
 * What qualities are essential for success in your field?
 * Are there any specific skills that yout think are crucia for someone looking to intern or start a career in this field?